1nvisibilia/Rev/README.md

 - `PROXY_PORT` the (localhost) port that the proxy server will run on
 - `BACKEND_SERVER_PORT` the port of the actual REST server this proxy will forward requests to
 - `SHOW_REQUEST_DETAIL` enables additional telemetry data for incoming requests
+- `RATE_LIMIT` specifies the maximum frequency in milliseconds between 10 calls to not be considered as spam (trigger rate limit prevention)

 See [Viewing Additional Telemetry Data](#viewing-additional-telemetry-data) for more information on `SHOW_REQUEST_DETAIL`